 The Vardill Society

 The Vardill Society was founded to promote the study of the literary works of Anna Jane Vardill (1781-1852).
-Its primary objective is to gather Vardill’s published works into a single open resource.
-Its secondary objective is to maintain an archive of her unpublished works.
+Its primary objective is to gather Vardill’s published and unpublished works into an easily accessible digital resource.

 Most of Vardill’s published poetry and prose appeared in the European Magazine between 1809 and 1822.
 Copies of this magazine are held by several major libraries, and digital scans are available through HathiTrust.
-Vardill’s prolific contributions are, however, scattered among numerous volumes and identified only by the initial “V.” The Vardill Society website has brought these works together in one searchable resource.
+Vardill’s prolific contributions are, however, scattered among numerous volumes and identified only by the initial “V.” The Vardill Society website has brought these works together in one convenient resource.

 From 1813 Vardill was an enthusiastic contributor to the Attic Chest literary circle hosted by William Porden and his daughter Eleanor Anne.
 Most of the Attic Chest submissions have been preserved as part of the Gell Collection held by the Derbyshire Record Office.
 With the help of the DRO, the Society has transcribed these materials and made them available on the Attic Chest website.